 Speeds in kilometres per hour can be converted to miles per hour by dividing by 1.6.
 The mph result can then be halved to get the more game-useful yards/sec equivalent: 4 mph=2 yd/s.
 Or, multiply km/h (kph) by 0.3125 ( or just 0.3) to convert directly into yd/s (0.303781 actual).
 For kph to metres/s multiply by 0.2778 (0.277 ̇ actual) or divide by 4 for “quick and dirty”.)

-Other Imperial units such as cubic feet or cubic yards can usually be treated as arbitrary game units.
+Other US units such as cubic feet or cubic yards can usually be treated as arbitrary game units.
 There are 27 cubic feet (cu.ft) in a cubic yard (cu.yd).
 A cubic yard is 0.765 cubic metres.
 A cubic yard of ice weighs about 0.77 short tons, or 1,549 lbs.

 Times Eleven Trick

 Modified from “Rapid Math Tricks and Tips” by Edward H. Julius.
 To multiply by 1.1 (metres into yards) write the original number then beneath it write the same number, with the decimal point shifted once to the left (ie, a tenth of the original number).
 Add these two numbers.
-To convert kilos into pounds double the value in kilos and use the process above for the final result.
+To convert kilos into pounds double the value in kilos and use the process above for the final result in kilos.

 p.B9 tells us “one Fahrenheit degree is 5/9 the size of a degree Celsius” and “To convert actual thermometer readings, subtract 32 from the Fahrenheit temperature and multiply the result by 5/9”.

 ℉ = (℃ x 1.8) +32